-What is a Trust?
+What Is a Trust?
+Do I Need One?

-Think of a trust as a container and assets as the contents.
+A trust holds assets before they’re passed down to beneficiaries.
+Think of a trust as the container and assets as the contents.
 Tangible property like houses and jewelry can be placed in a trust, as can intangible property, like stocks and business interests.

-Understanding trusts means understanding trust-related vocabulary.
 We’ve broken down some important trust terms to help paint a clearer picture of what’s involved with this estate planning tool.

 • Trust Agreement